-The financial statements for the year ended 31 December 2022 have been prepared on a going concern basis.
+The financial statements for the period 8 July 2021 to 31 December 2022 have been prepared on a going concern basis.
 The Directors are satisfied that the Company is a going concern and that it is appropriate for the financial statements to be prepared on such basis.